CallMeTyy/AdvancedTools/README.md

 ## Conclusion

-// Conclusion
+Judging from the data it can be concluded that Tessellation is more effective at keeping up performance than using highly triangulated planes.
+Both in normal environments and in VR environments tessellation is a good way of creating high detail meshes for things such as water or to add detail to planes such as roads.
+On lower triangle counts however, performance is very similar.
+So on lower triangle counts both could be used.

 ## Retrospective

-// Retrospective
+As for the conclusion, no occlusion culling or Distance based tessellation have been taken into account.
+This could widely alter the FPS.

+This test setup was not something you would usually have in a scene, as many planes were needed to bring down FPS.
+Usually this would be done by other factors such as other scripts, models or terrain.
+This means that the result may be different per use case.

+All tests were done in an as similar possible environment, and done multiple times to generate an as reliable number as possible.
+This however is not enough to generate perfect data.
+Other factors such as time, temperature and even Unity Engine bugs could have influenced data.
+All data for test 1 was aqcuired in one day, in one session.
+No other programs were opened to minimise risk.
+One program that could not be shut down and could have influenced results heavily was the antivirus (Antivirus Malware Service Executable) that has haunted me for years.

+The second test for VR however, was not as reliable.
+Due to the fact that a VR headset must be worn throughout the tests a lot less results were feasible.
+I also ran way less tests so a complete fair comparison with test 1 is also impossible.
+It also required steam and steamVR to be active at all times which could also influence results.

-The lower amount of runs means that it is less reliable.
-In a seperate future test I would want to see if just rendering two cameras would yield the same amount of FPS as running the game in VR, meaning you could use
+In a seperate future test I would want to see if just rendering two cameras would yield the same amount of FPS as running the game in VR, meaning you could use that to test out performance in VR without the need of wearing or even owning a VR headset.